bromids/FlyViewer/Readme.md

 Instructions
 ------------

-Configure the homePath variable to point to the directory containing all files, then run.
+Configure the pixdir variable in Settings.conf to point to the directory containing the files.